Krampus Fest in Market Square Celebrates Central European Tradition

 The parade was something that I did not expect to happen and amounted to anyone and everyone who dressed up as Krampus taking a short march around half of Market Square.
 In 2021, a participant dressed up Saint Nicholas was leading the pack and yelling out holiday messages as well while one Krampus beat a drum and others taunted onlookers.

 The parade started from behind the stage and worked its way around half of Market Square in a counter-clockwise direction.
-First, they walked through the Christmas shops in the northeast corner of Market Square (Chipotle side), then went out onto the street looping around the western side (Market Exchange and City Works), and returned to the stage on the southern side (Primanti Brothers).
+First, they walked through the Christmas shops in the northeast corner of Market Square (Chipotle side), then went out onto the street looping around the western side (Space Bar and City Works), and returned to the stage on the southern side (Primanti Brothers).
+This route was repeated again in 2023.

 Sleigher was a real treat- so much so that we'd go back down to Market Square simply to watch them perform.
-This band played metal-inspired holiday classics all while being decked out in Krampus gear.
+This band played rock and metal-inspired holiday classics all while being decked out in Krampus gear.
 I have to admit I only lasted a few songs as it was a bit too cold out for my liking (even with the crowds), but this band rocked the limited sampling I was able to take in.
+(Rudolph the Red Nose Reindeer to the tune of Chop Suey! by System of a Down, or other carols to the tune of Beastie Boys, Black Sabbath, and more is the name of the game here.)

 For those who wish to see the band (with a good view, that is), it is worth noting that Market Square will be packed for the show.
 Before the parade, I was at the front of the stage but, like almost everyone else, left in order to catch a view.
 By the time I finished taking photos, the stage area was packed once again and I couldn't make it anywhere close to the front like I was prior to the parade.
 Whoops.